daler/chromhmm-enhancers-umel/README.md

-*For the impatient: The file [`enhancers.bed`](https://github.com/daler/chromhmm-enhancers-umel/raw/master/enhancers.bed) has the 48041 called enhancers in UMEL cells, which correspond to segments called as state 3 in the following model:*
+*For the impatient: The file [`enhancers.bed`](https://github.com/daler/chromhmm-enhancers-umel/raw/master/enhancers.bed) has the 48041 called enhancers in UMEL cells, which correspond to segments in the mm9 mouse assembly called as state 3 in the following model:*

 ![img](umel_aggregated_plots.png)